 Novel number three, Bloodstone, finds Sheriff Bud Blair using the ego of a former congressman to set a trap for a Colombian drug lord.
 And my fourth novel, Mariah’s Song, explores the underbelly of families living with drug addiction.

 Bitter’s Run is a stand alone historical novel set in 1865 immediately following the end of the Civil War.
 John Bitter plans a solo trip across the Oregon Trail to his farm on Abiqua Creek.
-The Good Lord and Morgan Eagan have other plans, though, and Bitter’s journey home takes more time and includes more adventure than he’d originally anticipated.
+However, the Good Lord and Morgan Eagan have other plans, and Bitter’s journey home takes more time and includes more adventure than he’d originally anticipated.

 Second in the saga of John Bitter is my newest book, Abiqua.
 It takes the Bitter family into the late 1860’s — an unsettled time in Oregon history, a time of gold rushes, conniving politicians, land grabs, and marauding Indians.
 My readers are already asking for the sequel to Abiqua (pronounced “ab-uh-kwa”) … an endeavor I’m prone to pursue.